 This is part of why lime essential oil also helps reduce allergy symptoms: it reduces inflammatory eosinophils and mast cell granulation.

 Most research remains preliminary for lime essential oils and digestion, but the active compound in lime oil, called limonene has very promising effects.
 Most importantly, no negative side effects are seen.

-Lime essential oil reduced digestive spasms, or pain, in an animal model.
+Lime essential oil reduces digestive spasms, or pain, in an animal model.

-Limonene in lime oil protected the stomach from a common infection called H. Pylori.
-It also increased the amount of mucin, which helps protect the stomach lining from damage.
+Limonene in lime oil protects the stomach from a common infection called H. Pylori.
+It also increases the amount of mucin, which helps protect the stomach lining from damage.

-Limonene also increased heat shock protein, which is known to have vast benefits for health!
+Limonene also increases heat shock protein, which is known to have vast benefits for health!

 Even better, the citrus oils didn’t have any of the negative side effects that the drugs have.
-These drugs, while helpful for some, are over-prescribed, and are linked long-term to dementia, memory loss, bone loss, and even cardiovascular diseases (4).
+These drugs, while helpful for some, are over-prescribed, and are linked long-term to dementia, memory loss, bone loss, and even cardiovascular diseases.